nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 			- 80 TB of usable storage space, 24 vCPUs, and 32 GiB of memory for compute functionality **with EC2 compute functionality**
 		- _Compute Optimized_
 			- 42 TB of HDD capacity for either object storage or block storage volumes
-			- Most compute functionality, with 52 vCPUs, 208 GiB of memory, and 42 TB (39.5 usable) plus 7.68 TB of dedicated NVMe (Non-Volatile Memory Express)  SSD for compute instances for block storage volumes for EC2 compute instances
+			- Most compute functionality, with 52 vCPUs, 208 gb of memory, and 42 TB (39.5 usable) plus 7.68 TB of dedicated NVMe (Non-Volatile Memory Express) SSD for compute instances for block storage volumes for EC2 compute instances
 		-  _Compute Optimized with GPU_
 			- Identical to the Compute Optimized option, except for an installed GPU, equivalent to the one available in the P3 Amazon EC2 instance type
 			- 42 TB (39.5 TB of HDD storage that can be used for a combination of Amazon S3 compatible object storage and Amazon EBS compatible block storage volumes) plus 7.68 TB of dedicated NVMe SSD for compute instances